 2. The Ordinary glycolic acid 7% toner: £6.80

-I put some on a cotton ball or a reusable cotton round and swipe it gently over my face.
+I use this every other night.
+I just put some on a cotton ball or a reusable cotton round and swipe it gently over my face.

 – Plastic bottle